emm-sam/Data-Collection-Pipeline/README.md

 ------------------------

-## UNIT TESTING

-Task: create unit tests for each public method

 ## Creating a Docker image which runs the scraper
 Why?
 - so the package can be used by any operating system and therefore be deployed remotely
 - ease of scaling up

-The following chrome options are needed for the selenium to run in a docker container:
+The following chrome options are needed for selenium to run in a docker container:
 >https://stackoverflow.com/questions/45323271/how-to-run-selenium-with-chrome-in-docker

 ```